Arron-Stothart/resonnet/README.md

 - Reference Chat History: RAG over chat history.
 Currently, this injects a lot of tokens and can contaminate responses.

 [SeCom](https://arxiv.org/abs/2502.05589) Findings: Turn-level is too granular, session-level includes irrelevant content.
 Implement topical segmentation to create coherent memory chunks to make Claude feel like it truly "remembers" your relationshi rather than just searching isolated conversation fragments.

+Topic segmentation lend to Concept Graphs over Raw Text embeddings.

+Adaptive Injection of Context to avoid contamination in prompts that dont need it.

+Forget Mechanism

 #### `multilingual-e5-large-instruct` task descriptions:
 ```